robertluedke/bqb-msal-react-tester/README.md

     </MsalProvider>,
   );

-  // Wait for msal-react-tester to handle events from msal-react: await msalTester.waitForRedirect();
+  // Wait for bqb-msal-react-tester to handle events from msal-react: await msalTester.waitForRedirect();

   // Test your <HomePage /> component: